 Several books written for patients describe what glaucoma is, how it is being treated, and the state of glaucoma research.
 We are unaware of a book on how to live with the glaucomas, covering practical challenges frequently faced by those with glaucoma, who wish to minimize risk of visual disability or even blindness.

+Copies of this book can be purchased through Kugler Publishers, Amazon, iTunes and the Google PlayStore.
 Before you read this book you should first read Glaucoma: How to save your sight! by I. Goldberg and R. Susanna Jr.

 Undisturbed, glaucoma blinds people, respecting neither gender, education, wealth nor privilege.
 There is currently no cure and the damage caused cannot be reversed.
 Glaucoma is not rare.
 It is the commonest cause of irreversible and preventable visual disability everywhere.
 But most of the time we can control it.
 The earlier glaucoma is diagnosed, the less damage that has been caused, the better the long-term outlook.